harvester/harvester/README.md

 | Network Switch | Trunking of ports required for VLAN support |

 ## Installation
-Harvester supports two modes of installation:

-### Bare-metal
-In the `Bare-metal` mode, users can use the ISO to install Harvester directly on the bare-metal server to form a Harvester cluster.
+Users can use the ISO to install Harvester directly on the bare-metal server to form a Harvester cluster.
 Users can add one or many compute nodes to join the existing cluster.

 To get the Harvester ISO, download it from the [Github releases.](https://github.com/harvester/harvester/releases)